aspose-words/Aspose.Words-API-References-Tutorials/english/net/split-document/by-sections/_index.md

 ---
-title: By Sections
+title: Split Word Document By Sections
-linktitle: By Sections
+linktitle: Split Word Document By Sections
 second_title: Aspose.Words Document Processing API
 description: Learn how to split a Word document into separate sections using Aspose.Words for .NET with complete code example.
 type: docs